johnh865/americans4representation/src/site/index2.md

 ## Maximizing Power and Minimizing Effort

-The primary objective of the AFR Cooperative is to **maximize voter power, and minimize the time and effort**.
+The primary objective of the AFR Cooperative is to **maximize voter power, and minimize time and effort**.
 The AFR understands that most people don't have the time to fully participate in politics.
 People don't have the time to trudge through local meetings and join local interest groups.
 People don't have the time to research advocacy groups, or review their records to understand their efficacy.
 Most people do not have time to learn about and research dozens of political offices and candidates.
 As a mental shortcut, many people merely vote straight party on the assumption that the party has already chosen a decent candidate - an assumption that is oftentimes wrong.

 Yet societies have already solved all of these problems through a process called **the division of labor**.
 We hire plumbers and electricians to work on our house.
 We hire engineers to design our buildings and bridges.
 Why don't we hire people to help sort out the complexities of politics?
-Well, we already do, but they're only affordable to the wealthiest of Americans, and they are called lobbyists.
+Well, we already do, but they're only affordable to the wealthiest of Americans, and they are called *lobbyists*.

 The AFR aims to provide America with their own personal lobbyists - in other words, their own **true representatives** - people that can better express our political beliefs better than our officially elected politicians.
 True representatives will conduct political research on your behalf.
 True representatives will contact and negotiate with politicians on your behalf.
 True representatives can be fired immediately when they betray your trust.
 True representatives can *be anybody that you deem trustworthy* - your friends, your family, your heroes - whoever you can convince to participate.
+And using a process called [*delegative democracy*](https://en.wikipedia.org/wiki/Delegative_democracy), true representatives can accumulate money and power sufficiently to influence politicians towards our demands.

+In other words, the AFR shall:

 - **Provide true democratic representation.** Through democratic ownership, AFR members will elect representative leadership - leaders that can be trusted - leaders with a much shorter leash than the politicians in Washington.